 Electronic and Virtual participation refers to participating in a meeting in a manner whereby the trustee can hear and be heard by using a two-way voice or video conferencing capability, in accordance with O. Reg.
-463/97, Electronic Meetings and Meeting Attendance.
+463/97, Electronic Participating.

-- 5.1.1 Electronic participation shall be available to Trustees for all meetings of the Board and Committees of the Board. - 5.1.2 The Chair shall conduct meetings in accordance with the appropriate rules of order while being mindful of the Trustee who is participating electronically. - 5.1.3 Electronic participation shall be made available in a manner that allows the participating member to hear and be heard.
+- 1. Electronic participation shall be available to Trustees for all meetings of the Board and committees of the Board. - 2.
+The Chair shall conduct meetings in accordance with the appropriate rules of order while being mindful of the Trustee who is participating electronically. - 3.
+Electronic participation shall be made available in a manner that allows the participating member to hear and be heard.
 [O. Reg.
-463, s.3.(1)2] - 5.1.4 Participants who require accommodation to be able to participate in meetings shall make a request to the Chair a week in advance of a board meeting, and the Board of Trustees shall seek to make reasonable accommodations such that financial or accessibility considerations do not impede participation. - 5.1.5 The Trustee who is participating electronically shall inform the Chair of every instance they enter and leave the meeting to ensure: - a.
-That the Chair knows at all times who is "in the room". - b.
-That the secretary can confirm in the record that a Trustee has complied with Conflict of Interest requirements by absenting him/herself when required. - c.
+463, s.3.(1)2] - 4.
+Participants who require accommodation to be able to participate in meetings shall make a request to the Chair a week in advance of a board meeting, and the Board of Trustees shall seek to make reasonable accommodations such that financial or accessibility considerations are not an impediment to participation. - 5.
+The Trustee who is participating electronically shall inform the Chair of every instance they enter and leave the meeting to ensure; - a.
+That the Chair knows at all times who is "in the room"; - b.
+That the secretary can confirm in the record that a Trustee has complied with Conflict of Interest requirements by absenting him/herself when required; Note: A Trustee must not be present during discussion on a private matter for which the Trustee has declared a conflict of interest.
+When appropriate for the Trustee to return to the meeting, the Trustee will be notified by text message or email. - c.
 That the student trustees are only present when permitted in accordance with O. Reg.
-7/07, Student Trustees, s.55(5).
+7/07, Student Trustees, s.55(5). - 6.
+The following persons must be physically present in the meeting room: [O. Reg.
+463, s.5.
+(1)(2)]